From The Theme

 ADVANCED HUMAN COMMUNICATION TECHNOLOGIES

-What if we could examine how individuals experience and socially interact in physical places that are augmented with layers of digital information and in virtual places that are augmented with layers of physical information?
+What if we could examine how individuals experience and behave in physical places that are augmented with layers of digital information, and in virtual places that are augmented with layers of physical information?

 WHAT WE SET OUT TO DO